A02l01/INFEST/README.md

 # INFEST

 INFEST for k**IN**ematic o**F** l**ES**ion developmen**T**.
 This plugin was used to compute the kinematic of lesion caused by the necrotrophic fungus _Sclerotinia sclerotiorum_.
-INFEST was developed for [QIP](http://qiplab.weebly.com/overview.html) (quantitative immunity in plant) @ LIPM (Lab of plant microbes interaction) in Toulouse by Adelin Barbacci. **INFEST was founded by Sylvain Raffaele's ERC varywim**.
+INFEST was developed for [QIP](http://qiplab.weebly.com/overview.html) (quantitative immunity in plant) @ LIPM (Lab of plant microbes interaction) in Toulouse by Adelin Barbacci with contributions from Darcy Jones.
+**INFEST was founded by Sylvain Raffaele's ERC varywim**.
 Feel free to use it.

 **For academic use please cite:**

-> Barbacci, A., Navaud, O., Mbengue, M., Barascud, M., Godiard, L., Khafif, M., Lacaze, A., Raffaele, S., 2020 **Rapid identification of an Arabidopsis NLR gene conferring susceptibility to Sclerotinia sclerotiorum using real-time automated phenotyping**.
-Rev.
+> Barbacci, A., Navaud, O., Mbengue, M., Barascud, M., Godiard, L., Khafif, M., Lacaze, A., Raffaele, S., 2020 **Rapid identification of an Arabidopsis NLR gene conferring susceptibility to _Sclerotinia sclerotiorum_ using real-time automated phenotyping**.
+(2020) Plant J. 103(2) 903-917.
+[10.1111/tpj.14747](https://doi.org/10.1111/tpj.14747)

 We are on twitter [AB](https://twitter.com/A_Barbacci),